Gregnald/Metasploit-Gregnald-for-termux/README.md

 # Installation
 <code> cd && pkg install git -y && git clone && chmod 777 metasploit_by_ATM.sh && ./metasploit_by_ATM.sh </code>

 # Notice
-This just trial and is only of aarch64
+This is just for trial and is only of aarch64